szabgab/slides/python/advanced-oop.md

 {id: method-types}

 * Instance methods - working on self
-* Class mthods - working on the class (e.g. alternative constructor)
+* Class methods - working on the class (e.g. alternative constructor)
 * Static methods - have no self or class (helper functions)

 ## Instance methods